 DON’T use a table knife in Chinese restaurants as it’s considered a violent thing.

 This is one of the reasons why Chinese dishes are very tender and ingredients are cut into small, bite-size pieces.

 A Beginners Guide on How to Eat and Order Chinese Hot Pot

-The Chinese Hotpot Guide: 5 Tips About How to Eat & Order Chinese hot pot (火锅 huǒguō) literally “fire-pot”, with it’s history of over 1000 years, is one of the most traditional and popular meals in China and is a…
+Chinese hot pot (火锅 huǒguō) literally means fire-pot.
+It’s history goes back over 1,000 years.
+It is one of the most traditional and popular meals in China.

 China’s regions have different cooking styles, ingredients and specializations, which in itself is a pleasurable (and very filling) adventure.